isabella232/solutions-geoevent-java/README.md

 * Verify that Maven is installed and working correctly
     * From a command prompt, type `mvn -version` and verify that it returns the version correctly
+    * If the Maven version is not returned correctly, consult the GEP SDK Developer Guide for more information on how to set up Maven.
 * Make any necessary changes to the pom.xml files to reflect the location of the GEP Server and GEP SDK repositories
     * If necessary, change the locations for the repository entries in the pom.xml
     * The current settings assume these will be located at